nealcaren/crisis-and-opportunity-books/books/the-walls-of-jericho/the-walls-of-jericho.md

 "This," said Shine, "is *good* licker."

-"'Course 'tis.
+"&rsquo;Course &rsquo;tis.
 All my licker is good."

 "This ain' never been yourn---'scription licker."
 Shine sampled his glass with an odd mingling of relish and unconcern, the one unmistakably for his drink, the other for his company.